Close Menu

 • Is the warranty offered by the dealer or directly by the motor/battery brand?

-Take your time to read and understand the warranty terms and conditions
+Take your time to read and understand the warranty terms and conditions.

-Test Ride and check the dealer’s reputation
+Test ride and check the dealer’s reputation (very important)

 Buying online vs. local shops.
 Everything is accessible online; however, you can ask all the questions about the bike when purchasing directly from a dealer, and assess their service quality.

-State and local electric bike laws
+Government and local electric bike laws (very important)

 If you are unsure about the laws governing your area: